boyeoyelowo2312/DSA-FINAL-PROJECT-/README.md

 ## Palmoria Group emp-data Analysis
-Methods used
+### Analysis Steps
-### 1. Power BI Desktop was open ,I  Click "Get Data" and select CSV Navigate to file location and  selected  the  Palmoria Group emp-data.csv file.
+#### 1. Power BI Desktop was open ,I  Click "Get Data" and select CSV Navigate to file location and  selected  the  Palmoria Group emp-data.csv file.
 In the preview window, click "Transform Data" to open  Power Query Editor.
 Data Cleaning was Performed in Power Query Editor:
  Remove Rows with Null Salaries: Select the "Salary" column.
 Click the filter icon on the column header.
 Uncheck "null"  and click "OK".
 Remove